Youth & Family Programs

 Travel back in time to experience the life of a lighthouse keeper with hands-on, interactive activities.
 Participants receive a tour of the lighthouse, try on the clothes and duties of a traditional lighthouse keeper, hear stories about lighthouses from the past, play lighthouse-themed games and puzzles, swear the oath of an official Hooper Strait Light Keeper.
 Program is available Fridays & Saturdays April, May, June, September and October.LEARN MORE

-The Museum’s Kids Club Chesapeake Summer Camp is a half-day long, hands-on Bay-focused program for kids ages 4 to 9 where children learn about the Bay firsthand through activities, stories, games and crafts.
-The Kids Club program runs during the months of June, July and August.
-Scholarships are available.LEARN MORE PURCHASE CHILDREN'S PROGRAM TICKETS NOW
+The Museum’s Sea Squirts Summer Camp is a half-day long, hands-on Bay-focused program for kids ages 4 to 9 where children learn about the Bay firsthand through activities, stories, games and crafts.
+Sea Squirts Summer Camp runs during the months of June, July and August.
+Scholarships are available.LEARN MORE

-Children ages 4-9 can fill their Saturdays with two hours of fun-filled and challenging hands-on games, arts and crafts, and storytelling at the Museum’s ChesAdventures Program.LEARN MORE PURCHASE CHILDREN'S PROGRAM TICKETS NOW
+Children ages 4-9 can fill their Saturdays in February with two hours of fun-filled and challenging hands-on games, arts and crafts, that blend STEM learning (Science, Technology, Engineering, Math) with the arts.LEARN MORE REGISTER FOR STEAM TEAM NOW

-Rising Tide teaches Talbot County Middle School students basic boatbuilding skills in a welcoming, relaxed environment.
-The program inspires participants to develop a sense of self-confidence and pride, and facilitate mentorships that provide guidance and support during these crucial years of development.
-The program encourages students to be more prepared academically to achieve long-term success, whether on a college track or vocational emphasis, having gained skills in mathematics, engineering, team building, and project management.
+Rising Tide teaches students basic boatbuilding skills in a welcoming, relaxed environment.
+The program works to inspire participants to develop a sense of self-confidence and pride, and facilitate mentorships that provide guidance and support.
+Students of the program will be encouraged to become more academically prepared to achieve long-term success, whether on a college track or vocational emphasis, having gained skills in mathematics, engineering, team building, and project management.

 Family Activity Backpacks

-Families with young children can now use an activity backpack for exploring the Museum.
-Designed for children 3-6 years old, activities in the backpacks include games, puzzles and props to encourage play and hands-on exploration within four of the museum’s exhibits, including the 1879 Hooper Strait Lighthouse.
+Families with young children can use an activity backpack to facilitate museum exploration.
+Designed for children 3-6 years old, activities in the backpacks include games, puzzles, and props to encourage play and hands-on exploration within several of the museum’s exhibits, including the 1879 Hooper Strait Lighthouse.
 The backpacks can be reserved at CBMM’s Welcome Center during a visit, and are offered free with the museum’s general two-day admission.